SichangHe/igem-2022-dku-backup/src/hardware.md

 Shellac is a natural polymer that is generally recognized as a safe (GRAS) material.
 It is insoluble in neutral and acidic aqueous solutions but dissolves at alkaline conditions [^pH_shellac].
-So, shellac is proper for the controlled release of Yeast cells in the intestine.
+So, shellac is proper for the controlled release of yeast cells in the intestine.

 Research has shown that the microcapsules with the addition of shellac "contributed to better probiotic survivals after freeze drying, simulated digestion, heating and ambient storage,